RedF0xSec/PenetrationTestingReport/README.md

 During the test, several critical vulnerabilities were discovered, including **Remote Code Execution**, **Token Impersonation**, and **Incorrect Permission Assignment for Critical Resources**.
 These issues allowed the tester to compromise internal systems and gain administrative access, highlighting the need for improved security measures.

-This test was conducted in collaboration with my team, and together, we simulated attacks to assess the security of the network and identify areas that require attention and remediation.
+This test was conducted in collaboration with my team, and together, we simulated attacks to assess the security of the network and identify areas that require attention and remediation. **The names of my team members have been omitted for privacy reasons, and all mentions within the report are pseudonyms.**

 ## Objective